willpatterson/HOPSTACK/README.rst

 future I plan on implementing conditional control flow to ``metros`` to allow for dynamic 'smart' ``metros``.

-The ``metro`` format is the software pipeline standard that LASubway intends to provide, however, ``stations`` and ``metro lines`` can be run independenly from ``metros``.
+The ``metro`` format is the software pipeline standard that HOPSTACK intends to provide, however, ``stations`` and ``metro lines`` can be run independenly from ``metros``.

-LAS Data Interpreter (LASDI):
+Data Interpreter (DI):
 ==========================================
-The LAS Data Interpreter is one of LASubway's key abstractions.
-LASDI's main function is to fetch/prepare data for the start of a pipeline as well as pipe data between different parts of the pipeline.
-At it's most basic level, LASDI takes a string as input, attempts to find verified data files with it, downloads and prepares data if nessesary, and then outputs (optionally) formatted and filtered filepaths or raw data.
-You pass LASDI an URL that points to a directory in the file system, LASDI will return every file inside that directory.
-Pass LASDI the URL of a tar.gz file on the Web, LASDI will download the tar.gz file into a tmp direcotry, decompress and untar the archive and return the true file paths of every file inside the archive.
+Data Interpreter is one of HOPSTACK's key abstractions.
+DI's main function is to fetch/prepare data for the start of a pipeline as well as pipe data between different parts of the pipeline.
+At it's most basic level, DI takes a string as input, attempts to find verified data files with it, downloads and prepares data if nessesary, and then outputs (optionally) formatted and filtered filepaths or raw data.
+You pass DI an URL that points to a directory in the file system, DI will return every file inside that directory.
+Pass DI the URL of a tar.gz file on the Web, DI will download the tar.gz file into a tmp direcotry, decompress and untar the archive and return the true file paths of every file inside the archive.

-LASDI Can also take any LAS object as input.
-LASDI will run the LAS object provided as input and pipe it's data into an existing pipeline.
+DI Can also take any LAS object as input.
+DI will run the LAS object provided as input and pipe it's data into an existing pipeline.

 Protocols (Soon to be) Supported: